Depanshu-Sani/SICKLE/README.md

 [Depanshu Sani](https://sites.google.com/iiitd.ac.in/depanshu-sani/), [Sandeep Mahato](https://in.linkedin.com/in/sandeep-mahato-66569233), [Sourabh Saini](https://in.linkedin.com/in/sourabh7211), [Harsh Kumar Agarwal](https://www.linkedin.com/in/harsh-kumar-agarwal-b8bb92187), [Charu Chandra Devshali](https://www.linkedin.com/in/charu-chandra-devshali-18779a188/), [Saket Anand](https://faculty.iiitd.ac.in/~anands/), [Gaurav Arora](https://gauravaroraecon.wordpress.com/), [Thiagarajan Jayaraman](https://in.linkedin.com/in/thiagarajan-jayaraman-32407810); _In Proceedings of IEEE/CVF Winter Conference on Applications of Computer Vision (WACV) 2024._

-** _[This repository is managed by [Sourabh Saini](https://in.linkedin.com/in/sourabh7211).
-For any code-related queries, please email us at sourabh19113@iiitd.ac.in.
-For any other queries, please email us at depanshus@iiitd.ac.in]_ **
+** _This repository is managed by [Sourabh Saini](https://in.linkedin.com/in/sourabh7211).
+For any code-related queries or issues, we encourage you to open a GitHub issue.
+You can also reach out to us via email at sourabh19113@iiitd.ac.in for additional assistance._ **

 ##